teiniker/teiniker-lectures-securedesign/secure-design/web-services/api-security-basics/api-clients/HttpClient-TLS-ArticleService/README.md

-# Example: HTTP Client for the BookService API
+# Example: HTTP Client for the ArticleService API

 ## Setup